We are building a giant pop-up book out of steel for Burning Man 2026.

 The Temple of Floating Compression is Glass House Art's largest tensegrity sculpture (so far?).

-The main structure is permanently installed in Bombay Beach, on the shores of the Salton Sea.
+The main structure was installed in Bombay Beach April 2024 to March 2026, on the shores of the Salton Sea.
 Instead of the central tensegrity icosahedron, it features a swing!

 In 2023 went on tour: displayed at Burning Man, Arizona's regional burn Saguaro Man, and served as the temple for San Diego's Regional Burn, YOUtopia.
 In the touring version the central piece is suspended by the shallow pyramid, and can rotate and swing freely.